Lifestyle & Management

-Drinking alcohol can have a direct toxic effect on the heart.
+Drinking alcohol poisons the heart.
 Heavy drinking over time damages the heart and leads to high blood pressure, heart failure, and stroke.
 If you drink, talk with your healthcare provider about cutting down or stopping.

 Avoid Certain Non-prescription Drugs and Herbal Remedies

 Medications that you can buy without a prescription can cause fluid buildup and can make your heart failure worse.
-Avoid the following over-the-counter medicines and herbal remedies:
+Avoid the following:

 - Sodium-based antacids such as sodium bicarbonate